-However, use of video or teleconferencing cannot be used to prevent at least 1 member of the assessment team from visiting the site of a new applicant ExCB or ExTL.
+However, use of video or teleconferencing cannot be used to prevent at least one member of the assessment team from visiting the site of a new applicant ExCB or ExTL.
 The following sets some guidance when using video or teleconference facilities:

-- Dates and timing of video or teleconferencing sessions should always be well planned and coordinated in similar manner to a face to face meeting - Each event should result in the assessor providing a report of the event to the body and for the assessment records, identifying who participated and the conclusions of the session - Video or teleconferencing can be most cost effective tool during document reviews and reviews of follow up actions and may help to reduce the level of email communications - At all times and as part of their overall management of the assessment, it is the IECEx Lead Assessor that shall determine if and how video or teleconferencing shall be used during an IECEx assessment.
+- Dates and timing of video or teleconferencing sessions should always be well planned and coordinated in similar manner to a face-to-face meeting. - Each event should result in the assessor providing a report of the event to the body and for the assessment records, identifying who participated and the conclusions of the session. - Video or teleconferencing can be a most cost effective tool during document reviews and reviews of follow up actions and may help to reduce the level of email communications.